billba/topical/README.md

 }
 ```

 However this won't work for many-users-to-many-instances web apps.
 The heirarchy of topics for each conversation must be maintained in a centralized store.
+Moreover, subtopics may complete in entirely different instances (and extended timeframes), making it impossible to utilize traditional completion handlers.

 *Topical* models traditional object-oriented programming in a distributed system: